-The Gods themselves have tasked you with building a mighty temple in their honour in Sokobos by Daisy Games!
 You have been granted great strength but must complete this alone and forego any relations until the command is complete!
-As a premise for a puzzle game it’s a bit grandiose, but what the heck!
+As a premise for a puzzle game Sokobos is a bit grandiose, but what the heck!
 I’m in!

 We start simple, having a four piece statue we must assemble but the difficulty soon ramps up introducing blocks that can’t be moved when assembled, blocks that must go on other blocks, black blocks that must be coloured first etc. I soon found myself staring at the screen, planning out complex routes, doing mental gymnastics and thinking five steps ahead like chess masters of old to find optimum routes for my little guy.
 Most of the time, only to have my plans dashed by that one block that gets stuck in an irretrievable position!